 How do I take it?

+Prescribing information states that Celebrex is taken orally as a capsule once or twice daily.
 Your doctor should monitor your blood pressure regularly while you are taking Celebrex.

 The risk of side effects from NSAIDs increases the longer you take them.